 Most of the campers came for the walking or the fishing.
 From Grandad’s farm they could get straight up into the Pennines.
-The Foothills of the Peak District was what grandad called it and what it said in the brochure.
+The Foothills of the Peak District was what Grandad called it and this is what it said in the brochure.
 The other thing the brochure said was that the fish were so big you’d better bring a harpoon.

 She had just finished brushing the long black hairs at the end of Minnie’s tail when Grandad came out to make his inspection.